itsjoshuagraves/digitalgarden/content/_index.md

 As of `August 17, 2023` I've added a [bookshelf](/docs/guides/bookshelf) which contains recommendations for newcomers to design.

 As of `August 4, 2023`, my forthcoming book, [We Need to Talk](/we-need-to-talk), is officially in editing mode!

-On `July 28, 2023`, I launched a new version of this site with an [entirely different vision](/about/site).
-So excited. :)

 {{< /columns >}}

 ---